 As an FYI, if your cat consumes just the packet of yeast that is used in making the bread, there is no need to worry since there is no source of sugar to cause it to ferment.

 12. Raw Eggs

-Small, brittle bones — like those in chicken, turkey, and other birds — can splinter and cause serious damage to the mouth and digestive tract of cats.
+Small, brittle bones — like those in chicken, turkey, and other birds, as well as rib bones — can cause cats to choke, or they may splinter and cause serious damage, such as lodging in or puncturing the mouth and digestive tract of cats.